Noranda railway station: Station design

 Noranda railway station is just north of Benara Road in the Tonkin Highway median, similar to many stations along the Yanchep and Mandurah lines.
 Passengers access the station either by a walkway to the Benara Road bridge or a walkway across Tonkin Highway to the carpark.
 The carpark is located east of Tonkin Highway and can be accessed via Benara Road.
 It has 400 car bays and a drop off zone.
-Two bus stands are located on Benara Road, serving Route 350 between Mirrabooka Bus Station and Caversham.
+Two bus stands are located on Benara Road, serving route 350 between Mirrabooka bus station and Caversham.
 A pedestrian underpass under Benara Road allows pedestrians to safely and easily access the station and bus stop.
 Other facilities at the station include passenger toilets and a kiosk.

 Services

+Train services

 Noranda is served by Transperth Trains operating along the Ellenbrook line to Perth and Ellenbrook railway stations.
-It is projected that a journey to Perth will take 18 minutes.
+A journey to Perth station takes 18 minutes.
 Noranda station is in fare zone 2.
 Noranda station is projected to have 1,810 passenger boardings per day in 2031.